UK-IPOP/drug-extraction/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-We use `gh release create` to make new github releases and `cargo release` to release to crates.io.
+We use `gh release create` to make new github releases, `cargo release` to release to crates.io, and `maturin release` to release to PyPI.org.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>